nate-parrott/lettercrap/README.md

 	<div data-letter-crap='words.png' data-lettercrap-words='apple banana peach'></div>

+_Lettercrap_ allows you to generate a canvas from text if you don't want to generate an image beforehand with the `data-lettercrap-text` attribute:

+	<div data-lettercrap-text='CHECK IT OUT' data-lettercrap-aspect-ratio='0.3'></div>

 Check out the `examples/index.html` file to see exactly how this all fits together.

 ## Development